Using the Starter Scaffold

 router.loadRoutingConfig(/* the routing template with YOUR_ORCHESTRATOR substituted */);

-The orchestrator is the only handler the application writes itself.
-It receives session:turn_requested events and emits assistant:reply_ready once runTurn() returns.
+The orchestrator is the only component the application writes itself.
+It receives channel-blind session:turn_requested events (no channelId in the payload).
+After the actor's respond() settles, the router reads the session's destination set and emits one delivery event per destination.

 All registerCanonicalHandlers options